prl-mushr/mushr-website/content/tutorials/quickstart.md

 {{< figure src="/tutorials/quickstart/rviz_docker.png" caption="The rviz window that should pop up after running `docker-compose`." width="800">}}

 Give the car an initial position by clicking `2D Pose Estimate` in rviz and clicking and dragging in the main window.
-Now you can click on the small gray window and use the WSAD keys to drive the car around!
+Now you can click on the small gray window and use the WASD keys to drive the car around!

+**You've just got your start in robotics!**

 ## Going Further
 Driving the car around is fun, but what if you want to program it?
 In order to do that you must enter the container and write code like you would on a normal ROS linux system.
 The remaining tutorials that use the simulator assume you are in the container.
 To enter the container while everything else is running, run: